kearmododragon/Trivia-Game-2025/README.md

 very basic 8-bit art style of a question master asking you multiple choice (4) questions.

 12 questions total for a round.
-When you get a question wrong you're out
+When you get a question wrong you're out 4th option should generally be a joke answer
 Screen displayed depending on what your score is
 0-2 You suck
 3-5 You're bad